PSA House System

 - House Leader: Wright

-Advisory class will be daily from 8:45-9:00 AM.
-Advisory will vary by House/advisor, however the goal of advisory is to give students the opportunity to connect with their advisors and other students in their advisory/House.
+Advisory class will be in between 1st and 2nd block on A days as well as on Leap Days.
+Advisory will vary by House/Advisor, however the goal of advisory is to give students the opportunity to connect with their Advisors and other students in their advisory/House.
 Advisory time may consist of: Team-building, preparing for House competitions, social/emotional learning, study time, games, mentoring, grade-level meetings, and individual House gatherings/meetings.

 Town Hall Meetings